DaltonCarter/C-Plus-Plus-Projects-and-Exercises/README.md

  > The only programs I typed myself are in the FirstProgram, and Challenge folders, First Program was a simple code-a-long, it will ask you what your favorite number is between 1 and 100 take your input and save it to a variable, and then print a response.
  > While the challenge was to take the first program, and add functionality for it to
  > Claim that the input number was it's favorite number.

+ ## Second Lessons:

+ > I decided not to download the source code for this section, instead opting to type out my notes, and then code out what was being demonstrated on screen myself.
+While all of this is still the instructors code, strictly speakin,g I at least got the practice of typing this stuff out myself, and it helped.
+I was able to complete the section challenge while it was being explained.
+So I guess I will be doing this more in the future even though it greatly increased the lesson time due to pausing and rewinding.